Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-We first illustrate the efficiency and superiority of the proposed method via various examples in image denoising.
-We choose four grayscale images in Fig. \ref{testimages} and compare with the aforementioned denoising methods.
-The synthetic images ``bars" and ``triangle" are degraded by Gaussian noise with zero mean and the standard deviation 30, while the real images ``cameraman" and ``peppers" are degraded by Gaussian noise with zero mean and the standard deviation 20.
-The iteration terminated parameters $T_{\rm max}=300$ and $\epsilon=2\times10^{-3}$ are exploited for all comparative algorithms throughout this numerical experiment.
-According to different noise levels, the experience-dependent parameters for our model are set as $r_1=0.1$, $r_2=0.5$, $\lambda=160$ for $\sigma=30$ and $r_1=1$, $r_2=2$, $\lambda=100$ for $\sigma=20$ in the denoising performances respectively.
+We first illustrate the efficiency and superiority of the proposed models via various examples on image denoising.
+Four grayscale images displayed in Fig. \ref{testimages} are used to evaluate the performance of both our algorithms and comparison algorithms.
+To be specific, the synthetic images ``bars" and ``triangle" are degraded by Gaussian noises with zero mean and the standard deviation $\sigma=30$, while the real images ``cameraman" and ``peppers" are degraded by Gaussian noises with zero mean and the standard deviation $\sigma=20$.
+Different algorithms are stopped with the same termination condition such as $T_{\mathrm max}=300$ and $\varepsilon=2\times10^{-3}$ throughout this experiment.
+The specific values of both model and algorithm parameters for all comparison algorithms are provided separately in each example.